WHAT IS A DOMAIN NAME?

 Your domain name can be used across your brand, tying your company emails into the equation for a complete professional look.

 Any email address you want can be associated with your domain and would just appear before the @ symbol.

 Here’s a little example:

-Pete has registered the domain name peteswindowrepairs.co.uk and wants to set up different email addresses for the different departments in the company.
+Kate has registered the domain name katescakes.co.uk and wants to set up different email addresses for the different departments in the company.

-He decides to have email@example.com for general enquires, firstname.lastname@example.org for the accounts department and email@example.com for his own, personal email address.
+She decides to have firstname.lastname@example.org for general enquires, email@example.com for the new orders and firstname.lastname@example.org for her own, personal email address.